 Project partners have been the Nova Scotia Archives (Halifax), the Beaton Institute, Cape Breton University (Sydney), and the Angus L. Macdonald Library, St. Francis Xavier University (Antigonish), each of which maintains specialized in-house digitization services for archival material.

-Funding assistance for these projects has come from C@P Nova Scotia, the Board of Trustees, Public Archives of Nova Scotia, the Royal Nova Scotia Historical Society, and the Canada-Nova Scotia Agreement on French-language Services (Acadian Affairs).
+Funding assistance for these projects has come from @NS, the Board of Trustees, Public Archives of Nova Scotia, the Royal Nova Scotia Historical Society, and the Canada-Nova Scotia Agreement on French-language Services (Acadian Affairs).
 Assistance with translation has been provided by Communications Nova Scotia and Gaelic Affairs.

 An estimated 104,700 pages of digitized newspapers – 21 titles over the period 1769 to 2003 – are included.
 All have been scanned from original copies.
 In general, project partners have chosen from their own holdings, favouring older or significant newspapers with a brief publication history; in several instances, however, small runs have been borrowed from elsewhere for digitization.
 Decisions have also been based on page size (small enough to fit current equipment) and physical condition.